 But the app as a whole falls under the category of “method” or “process.”
 Methods and processes can be patented, along with machines, articles of manufacture, and compositions of matter.

 Title, Icons, Logos and other parts of the app’s design can be trademarked or copyrighted.
 You can real more on that here.

 Just because apps can, in general, be patented, this doesn’t necessarily mean that your app is eligible for the patent.

 First and foremost, you need to determine whether or not you somebody else has patented the same type of app.
-The USPTO (US Patent & Trademark Office) recommends performing a patent search before attempting to file a patent.
+The USPTO (US Patent & Trademark Office) recommends performing a patent search (more on that later) before attempting to file a patent.
 Be sure to search for any related keywords, especially ones that would be core to what makes the app work.